inBeat/inbeat-website/content/articles/kids-brand-influencer-marketing.md

   Deux par Deux is a kid's fashion brand which used inBeat to find relevant influencers for their marketing efforts.
 They were seeking mother micro-influencers.
 Here's how they did it.
-titre: How a Kid’s Brand Used inBeat to Work with Micro-Influencers
+titre: How a Kid’s Fashion Brand Used inBeat to Work with Micro-Influencers
 slug: kids-brand-influencer-marketing
 image: /img/bannerbig.png
 headerimage: /img/banner1.png